milkcircle/milkcircle.github.io/_posts/2018-12-16-demons-infest-this-world.md

 and my blood spilled onto the linoleum

 as i fell backward
-and glimpsed at your remorseless face
+and caught a glimpse of your remorseless face
 and saw your grin glinting in the light
 and watched as you removed your mask
 to reveal the repulsive, grotesque, vile form beneath